 - 3.1.
 The latest statutory guidance for Local Authorities issued by the DfE in respect of the Scheme for Financing Schools reflects the recent changes to legislation as set out in The School and Early Years Finance (England) Regulations.
-The proposed Portsmouth City Council Scheme for Financing Schools attached at Appendix 1, incorporates the requirements of the statutory guidance issued by the DfE.
-The proposed scheme will become effective on 1st June 2018 once approved by Schools Forum. - 3.2.
-Consultation on the changes to the Scheme took place between the 24 April 2018 and 11 May 2018, with Head-teachers, Governors and Finance staff and any responses to the consultation have been reflected in the final document attached at Appendix 1.
+The proposed Portsmouth City Council Scheme for Financing Schools attached at Appendix 1, incorporates the requirements of the statutory guidance issued by the DfE. - 3.2.
+There were no directed revisions to the Scheme in the guidance issued by the DfE for 2019 to 2020.
+The guidance included a number of changes across the whole of the document and these have been reflected in the Scheme for Financing Schools issued by Portsmouth City Council where appropriate.
+The proposed scheme will become effective on 1st June 2019 once approved by Schools Forum.

+3.3 Consultation on the changes to the Scheme with Head-teachers, Governors and Finance Managers took place between the 27 March 2019 and 3 May 2019.
+Responses to the consultation have been reflected in the final document attached at Appendix 1.